 Are there other options for non-surgical eye rejuvenation?

 If you aren’t a good candidate for cosmetic injectables, there are other options for reducing the appearance of aged eyes.
 Laser treatments, microneedling, and some topical skin care products are good alternatives to injectables.
 While they won’t provide the same results, many patients do see improvement with crow’s feet, puffiness, and discoloration around the eyes.
-The best way to find out which options are right for you is to have a consultation with our board-certified dermatologic surgeon in our dermatology practice located in Carmel, just north of Indianapolis.
+The best way to find out which options are right for you is to have a consultation with our board-certified dermatologic surgeon in our dermatology practice located in Indianapolis, Indiana.

 Looking for Non-Surgical Eye Rejuvenation in Indianapolis?